Monmouth Junction, NJ Alcohol and Drug Rehabilitation Programs

 732-419-4000

-Counseling Center has been offering addiction rehab to individuals who reside in and around Monmouth Junction, NJ. and who are struggling with substance use issues.
+Counseling Center has been offering addiction rehab to individuals who reside in and around Monmouth Junction, New Jersey and who are struggling with substance use issues.
 As such, Counseling Center provides a wide variety of services such as cognitive/behavior therapy, relapse prevention, group therapy, dialectical behavior therapy, contingency management/motivational incentive, matrix model and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This facility also thinks that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide assortment of personalized treatments like legal advocacy, persons who have experienced sexual abuse, treatment for spanish-speaking clients, persons with post-traumatic stress disorder, child care for clients children, residential beds for client's children and more.
 In the same way, this alcohol and drug rehab facility offers these treatments in the following settings - inpatient drug and alcohol rehab facilities, outpatient detoxification programs, short term addiction treatment programs, outpatient individual counseling, long term drug abuse treatment and more.